ricochhet/SandstormServer/README.md

 2. Run `dotnet-cake build.cake` (from `/project/` root).
 3. Output will be located in `project/Build/*`.

+If you want to build with an icon, you can place an icon in `{root}/bin/Assets/icon.ico`.

 Files placed in `{root}/bin/SandstormServer` will be copied over to `project/Build`.
 It is recommended to place the generated `rootCert.pfx` in this folder to prevent needing to regenerate and adding a new certification every build.

 ### Developers